 Is there anything better than Coursera?

 The answer to this question depends on your needs and preferences.
-There are various other Coursera competitors and alternatives that are worth considering including Edx, Udacity, MasterClass, Pluralsight, Skillshare, LinkedIn Learning, FutureLearn, Khan Academy, and more.
+There are various other Coursera competitors and alternatives that are worth considering, including Edx, Udacity, MasterClass, Pluralsight, Skillshare, LinkedIn Learning, FutureLearn, Khan Academy, and more.

 Is Coursera or Udemy accredited?

-Coursera is accredited by a number of different organizations, including the American Council on Education, while Udemy is not.
+Coursera is accredited by a number of different organisations, including the American Council on Education, while Udemy is not.
 Coursera also offers the option to receive a verified Coursera certificate upon completion of a course, while Udemy does not.
-A majority of courses and learning programs that Coursera offers are accredited.
-Udemy is not an accredited institution, which means courses will not count toward college credit or continuing education units (CEUs).